Trade directory · Cincinnati metro · Ohio

 Inspection Schedule

-Initial permit inspection before work begins, progress inspection at 50% completion for major projects, final inspection upon completion.
-Emergency repairs may receive expedited inspection within 24 hours.
+Initial permit inspection before work begins, rough inspection for structural work, final inspection upon completion.
+City inspectors typically available within 24-48 hours of request.

 §4